-More than 50 percent of Duke undergraduates have a significant international experience during their time at Duke.
+More than 50 percent of Duke undergraduates go abroad during their time at Duke.

-- The Global Education Office for Undergraduates (GEO-U) offers more than 40 Duke-administered international programs
+- The Global Education Office for Undergraduates (GEO-U) offers more than 40 Duke-administered programs in countries around the world

-- DukeEngage has provided more than 3,600 undergraduates with opportunities for immersive service learning in nearly 70 countries
+- DukeEngage has sent more than 3,600 undergraduates to nearly 70 countries to participate in immersive service learning projects

-- DukeImmerse offers a number of programs with global themes and international travel opportunities
+- DukeImmerse offers a number of programs with global themes and international travel courses

 - Duke's international and area studies centers organize global programs and events on campus